Qareh Su, Gilan: Language

+The language spoken in Qareh Su is Talysh language.

 Population

 At the time of the 2006 National Census, the village's population, as Qarah Suy, was 1,524 in 351 households.
 The following census in 2011 counted 1,882 people in 501 households, by which time the village was listed as Qareh Su.
 The 2016 census measured the population of the village as 1,537 people in 468 households.
 It was the most populous village in its rural district.